History of Guinea: 2013 protests

 The opposition coalition withdrew from the electoral process in mid-February, mainly due to President Conde's insistence on using a suspicious South African firm Waymark Infotech to draw up the registered voter list.
 In late February 2013, political violence erupted in Guinea after protesters took to the streets to voice their concerns over the transparency of the upcoming May 2013 elections.
 The demonstrations were fueled by the opposition coalition's decision to step down from the electoral process in protest at the lack of transparency in the preparations for elections.

 Nine people were killed during the protests, while around 220 were injured, and many of the deaths and injuries were caused by security forces using live fire on protesters.
 The political violence also led to inter-ethnic clashes between the Fula and Malinke peoples, the latter forming the base of support for President Condé, with the former consisting mainly of the opposition.

 On 26 March 2013 the opposition party backed out of the negotiation with the government over the upcoming 12 May election.
 The opposition claimed that the government has not respected them, and have not kept any promises they agreed to.
 This is expected to lead to more protests and fighting in the streets of Guinea.

 2014 Ebola outbreak

 Beginning in July 2014, Guinea suffered the most severe recorded outbreak of Ebola in history, which rapidly spread to neighbouring countries Liberia and Sierra Leone.
 The epidemic was over by June 2016.

 2020 elections

 In October 2020, president Alpha Condé won presidential elections.
 Condé had been in power since 2010 and he won the third term.
 Opposition did not accept the results because of allegations of fraud.
 The president said a constitutional referendum in March 2020 allowed him to run despite a two-term limit.
 After the election there were violent protests across the country.

-Coup d'état 2021
+2021 coup d'état

 On September 5, 2021, Alpha Condé was deposed by the military.
-National Committee of Reconciliation and Development headed by Mamady Doumbouya, Guinea's new interim president, took power.
-On 1 October 2021, Colonel Mamady Doumbouya, who led the last month's coup in Guinea, was sworn in as interim president of Guinea.
+National Committee of Reconciliation and Development headed by Mamady Doumbouya took power.
+On 1 October 2021, Colonel Mamady Doumbouya, who led the previous month's coup, was sworn in as interim president of Guinea.